MetPX/sarracenia/docs/source/Contribution/AMQPprimer.rst

 * expiry (how long a queue should exist when no-one is consuming from it.
 Default: a few minutes for development, but can set much longer for production)

-* message_ttl (the life-span of queued messages.
+* message_ttl (the life-span of queued notification messages.
 Messages that are too old will not be delivered: default is forever.)

-* Pre-fetch is an AMQP tunable to determine how many messages a client will retrieve from a broker at once, optimizing streaming. (default: 25)
+* Pre-fetch is an AMQP tunable to determine how many notification messages a client will retrieve from a broker at once, optimizing streaming. (default: 25)

 These are used in declarations of queues and exchanges to provide appropriate